noaa-ocs-hydrography/noaabathymetry/README.md

 ## Geometry formats

-Use the [Geometry Helper](https://noaa-ocs-hydrography.github.io/BlueTopo/geometry-helper.html) to draw your area of interest on a map.

 The `geometry` parameter accepts four formats.
 File inputs use the CRS defined in the file.
 All other formats assume EPSG:4326 (WGS 84).

 **File** — any GDAL-compatible vector file (shapefile, geopackage, GeoJSON file, etc.):